 The journalists can pick players from their countries, but the captains cannot vote for themselves.
 They, however, can vote for their national or club teammates.

-The votes are then counted, and the player with most points is declared the winner.
-In case of a tie in points for the first place, player who got more votes in first place is given the title.
+The votes are then counted, and the player - with the most points - is declared the winner of the Ballon d’Or award.
+In the case of a tie, the player with the most votes in the first place is considered the winner.

 Feature image courtesy: AFP / Thomas Samson